 Content Interest Group

-Content Interest Group Co-Chairs: Lauren Work, University of Virginia - lw2cd at eservices dot virginia dot edu; Maureen Harlow, Public Broadcasting Service - mmharlow at pbs dot org.
+Content Interest Group Co-Chairs: Lauren Work - lw2cd at eservices dot virginia dot edu; Matt Schultz - schultzm at gvsu dot edu.

 Take me to the Content Interest Group Listserv!
 If you are already a member of this Interest Group, you can always access the listserv (including its archives) at that link.
 To join this Interest Group, please contact the coordinators.

 See below for information on the Web Archiving Survey working group.

 The Content Interest Group is focusing on investigating guidelines for the selection of significant content, discovery of at-risk digital content or collections, and engaging all stakeholders in the process of acquiring the content, preserve it, and provide access to it.
 The Content Interest Group’s current scope of work involves “content teams” grouped in the following topical areas:

 - News, Media, and Journalism

 - Social Sciences Cultural Heritage Arts & Humanities

 The Content Teams are assessing and selecting categories of content in their topical areas that are important for preserving.
 The groups are developing case studies and/or models to share broadly with all stakeholders, from content producers to cultural heritage organizations.
 The goal of the case studies is to engage all members of the community in the preservation of content and to encourage the cultivation of relationships that could enable preservation.

 - Establish the value of the content and provide the rationale for selecting it for preservation.
 What value does the content have?
 Is anyone collecting it?
 What factors affect its risk of disappearance?